Skip to main content

 Is OPCF 23A/23B mandatory in Ontario?

-It is not a mandatory part of Ontario car insurance to have OPCF 23A part of your agreement.
+It is not a mandatory part of Ontario car insurance to have OPCF 23A part of your policy.

 Adding OPCF 23A does come at an additional cost, similar to all other endorsements and optional coverage.
 But it can be worth it for the peace of mind it provides.
 The cost can vary depending on your insurer and your individual circumstances, such as your driving history and the type of vehicle you own.